khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - Line and area charts use the series label with the rectangular color chip to match the line colors in the chart, while column and heat map charts use the square color chip to match the fill and stroke color of the elements in the visualization.
 The fill of the chip should match the fill of the column and the border of the chip should match the border of the column.
 - Charts follow the data visualization recommendations for [color](/data-visualization/color).
 - When hovering, detailed information on the data point is shown in a [popover](/components/popover).
+- Represent gaps in continuous data with a dashed `$grey-300` line, and without a data point.

 ### Types